BaleVibe/Traficollector/Traficcollector/README.md

 ## Disclaimer

 This application is designed for educational and testing purposes only.
 Users are responsible for ensuring compliance with applicable laws and regulations when monitoring network traffic.
-The developers are not responsible for any misuse of this application.# Updated README
+The developers are not responsible for any misuse of this application.
-# GitHub Actions test - Thu Nov 13 18:22:14 UTC 2025